kleinfreund/kleinfreund.de/src/pages/resume.md

 At Sendcloud, I worked in several teams on all frontend-related aspects of the platform including feature development, internationalization, API design, technical writing, general maintenance, hiring, and onboarding/mentoring of front-end developers.

-I heavily contributed to planning and finalizing the multi-year effort of migrating the platform’s main frontend to a Vue.js-powered application.
+I heavily contributed to planning and finalizing the multi-year effort of migrating the platform’s main frontend to a Vue-powered application.

 Then, I was part of the checkout team where I was a core contributor to establishing the foundation for a new system of features that deeply integrates with various e-commerce platforms.
 I’ve developing the third party script responsible for rendering a custom shipping method UI in a merchant’s shop.
 I was also responsible for writing the public technical documentation, designing APIs, and maintaining related legacy systems.

-Technologies: HTML, CSS, JavaScript (Vue.js)
+Technologies: HTML, CSS, JavaScript (Vue)

 ### Bauhaus-Universität Weimar